alorozco22/OpenGLReference3DGame/README.md

 ## Installation

 To see the source code you may download the project and import it to **eclipse** as any other Java Project.
-The main class is located at `engineTester.MainGameLoop` class.
+The main method is located at `engineTester.MainGameLoop` class.

 ## Other materials